Chapter 8 Particle Filters, PMCMC, MCEM, Laplace approximation and quadrature

-The NIMBLE algorithm library is growing and currently includes a suite of sequential Monte Carlo (particle filtering) algorithms, particle MCMC for combining particle filters with MCMC, iterated filtering version 2 and Monte Carlo expectation maximization (MCEM) for maximum likelihood estimation, and k-fold cross-validation.
+The NIMBLE algorithm library includes a suite of sequential Monte Carlo (particle filtering) algorithms (particle filters, PMCMC, iterated particle filter, and ensemble Kalman filter), Monte Carlo expectation maximization (MCEM) for maximum likelihood estimation, Laplace approximation and adaptive Gauss-Hermite quadrature, and k-fold cross-validation.

 8.1 Particle filters / sequential Monte Carlo and iterated filtering

-As of Version 0.10.0 of NIMBLE, all of NIMBLE’s sequential Monte Carlo/particle filtering functionality lives in the nimbleSMC package.
+As of Version 0.10.0 of NIMBLE, all of NIMBLE’s sequential Monte Carlo/particle filtering functionality lives in the nimbleSMC package, described in Michaud et al. (2021).
 Please load this package before trying to use these algorithms.

 8.1.1 Filtering algorithms